The Portrait of a Lady: Adaptations for stage and screen

 In 1884, when the actor Lawrence Barrett wanted James to turn the novel into a play, James replied that he did not think it could be done.
 In his opinion, given in the preface to the New York Edition, the best scene in the book consists of Isabel sitting motionless in a chair.

 The story was adapted as a Broadway play by William Archibald, which opened in December 1954, with Barbara O'Neil in the role of Madame Serena Merle.

 In 1968 the BBC produced a television miniseries of The Portrait of a Lady starring Suzanne Neve as Isabel and Richard Chamberlain as Ralph Touchett.

 The Portrait of a Lady was adapted in 1996 by New Zealand director Jane Campion into a film starring Nicole Kidman as Isabel, John Malkovich as Osmond, and Barbara Hershey as Madame Merle.

 It was also adapted into the Urdu language in 1976 for a Pakistani television drama Parchaiyan.
 It was translated into Urdu by Haseena Moin and the central characters were played by Rahat Kazmi, Sahira Kazmi, Talat Hussain and Shakeel.

+In July 2026, an upcoming series adaptation was announced by BBC and PBS, with Rebecca Lenkiewicz adapting the novel and Aisling Walsh serving as director.
+It stars Nell Tiger Free, Gemma Arterton, Jim Sturgess, Bill Nighy and Miranda Richardson as Isabel Archer, Madame Merle, Gilbert Osmond, Mr. Touchett and Mrs. Touchett respectively.